Ellington, backups help Pistons beat depleted Raptors

 Pistons: F Jerami Grant, who scored more points in his first 33 games as a Pistons than any other player, sat out the game with a quad injury. . .
 F Josh Jackson (illness) also did not play. . . .
 The Pistons came into the game with an NBA-leading 41.9 bench points per game.

 Raptors: F Yuta Watanabe got his first NBA start, but did not score. . . .
 G Jalen Harris and F Donta Hall, members of Toronto’s G-League team, were added to the roster for the game. . .
-Powell fell a points short of his career high.
+Powell fell a point short of his career high.

 UP NEXT